MarekSchiffer/Single-LInked-List/Readme.md

 However, when relying on the free function, it's important to point out, that the list can not hold the identical item twice!
-That means if 10 'a' shall be inserted in the list, 10 separate 'a' have to be created in 10 different parts of the heap.
+That means if 10 'a' shall be inserted in the list, 10 separate 'a' have to be created in 10 different parts of the heap. <br>
 If the list were to contain multiple nodes, which point to the same position in memory, the free function, would try to free the same memory twice, which will lead free to abort. <br>

 We could modify freeing by checking if there are identical void\* in the list and removing them before calling free.
 This is obviously an expensive operation and we therefore chose not to do that.
-It also limits functions such as `ListRemoveNTh`, which also has to free before removing the node. <br>
+It also limits functions such as `ListRemoveNth`, which also has to free before removing the node. <br>

 Instead of a free function the value NULL can be passed.
 In that case multiple pointers to the